Budget Preparation Process

 A Typical Budget Calendar

 The following is an example of a budget preparation calendar typical of the second and third years of a legislative quadrennium.
-During the first and fourth years, the Legislature comes into session in March and January, respectively; therefore, time frames are somewhat different for those two years.
+During the first and fourth years, the Legislature comes into session in March and January, respectively.

 |October 15 - December 20||Executive budget hearings|